crate/crate-mesos-framework/README.rst

 .. warning::

     Current limitations:

-    - Transport port cannot be configured.
-So it is only possible to run 1 crate instance per node even if there are multiple clusters.

     - As there is no official crate-mesos release yet the jar file isn't hosted but needs to be built locally and somehow copied to the slaves.